dariairad/pands-project/README.md

 Data Insights:

 1. There is a significant overlap between the species' sepal length, and even more prominent overlap between the species' sepal width.
-Therefore these are not an effective classification criteria.
+Therefore it's not an effective classification criteria.
-2. Petal width and length is a much better classification feature as the overlap is minor, with Iris Settosa being fully separated from the other 2 species.
+2. Petal width and length is a much better classification feature as the overlap is minor, with Iris Setosa being fully separated from the other 2 species.

-#### Attribiutes by Species + Outliers
+#### Attributes by Species + Outliers

 Code: